EverestAPI/CelesteTAS-EverestInterop/README.md

 ## Misc

-- Inspect entity: open the console then left-click to add the entity to be inspected, right-click to clear the inspecting entities.
+- Inspect entity: holding left ctrl then left-click to add the entity to be inspected, right-click to clear the inspecting entities.
 Supports exporting position data via the `StartExport` command.